Nemes2000/diffusion-model/README.md

 - config.py: It will contains all parameter that we want to optimize at hyperopt (not all parameters currently included).
 - eval.py: Calculates a given saved model's IS and FID score on a given dataset (celeba or flowers), and save result into stat.json file
 - train.py: Set up the model and wandb logging for training, and runs a training on given dataset (celeba or flowers)
+- hyperopt.py: Set up the model and wandb for hyperparamter optimization.
 - preprocess_data_source.py: The CelebA dataset is sometimes unavailable (restriction of Drive), so we downloaded it as ZIP and preprocess with this script (split into train/val/test based on [list_eval_partition.txt](https://drive.google.com/drive/folders/0B7EVK8r0v71pdjI3dmwtNm5jRkE?resourcekey=0-TD_RXHhlG6LPvwHReuw6IA))
 - baseline_model:
   - vae.py: Our baseline model, which is a VAE modell